-The fact that stakeholders are responsible for system updates does not restrict us to the system where every single update requires a signature from the majority of stake.
+The fact that stakeholders are responsible for system updates does not restrict us to a system where every single update requires a signature from the majority of stake.
 We can introduce the concept of an implicit agreement.

 Incorporation of Alternative Clients

 IOHK will maintain a single official client.
 But there is also room for third-party alternative clients maintained by the community.
-One requires to collect enough signatures from stakeholders to publish their system update, which may be not an “update”, but a different client developed from scratch, or a fork of the official client.
+One requires enough collected signatures from stakeholders to publish their system update, which may be not an «update», but a different client developed from scratch, or a fork of the official client.
 As long as this update has enough signatures from stakeholders, the network considers it trusted, and it is updated via the same mechanisms as the official client.

 Application Update: Deliver and Apply